Vote for Mann Law for Best of the 207!

 How to Prove a Driver Was Distracted

 If you were injured in a Maine car accident caused by a distracted driver, you will need to show evidence that the other driver was at fault to recover compensation for your claim.
-With the help of a knowledgeable lawyer, you can present the following types of evidence to demonstrate that the other driver was distracted at the time of the crash:

 • Police accident reports, which often contain the responding officer’s initial investigation regarding the cause of the crash